rayshift/translatefgo/README.md

 Here is why:
 - The app modifies cached story scripts on your SD card (or internal storage), it does not modify or alter the base game.
 - The game does not and can not detect the modification of cached story scripts.
-- The app has 80,000+ downloads with 10,000+ active users, and has been operating for over 2 years without any bans or warnings being issued because of the app.
+- The app has 100,000+ downloads with 15,000+ active users, and has been operating for nearly 3 years without any bans or warnings being issued because of the app.
 - It is not in the interest of the game's developers or publishers to ban or otherwise punish people for translating story text.
 - The app is open source, so you can vet what it does, and build it yourself if you are worried.